jessicarush/javascript-notes/data_types.md

 console.log(b);  // 42 (numbers are green in firefox console)
 ```

 Using the `Number()` function like this is considered *explicit* coercion.
 But, there is also something called *implicit* coercion.
 Implicit coercion happens when you do loose comparisons.
-For example if I make the comparison `"100" == 100`, JavaScript will first convert the left side to it's number equivalent and then do the comparison (keep this in mind: there is strict comparison `===` for a reason).
+For example, if I make the comparison: `"100" == 100`, JavaScript will first convert the left side to it's number equivalent and then do the comparison.
+Keep this in mind: there is strict comparison `===` for a reason.
 Similarly, if you print or log a number, JavaScript is actually *implicitly coercing* that number to a string in order to print it out.

 You can *explicitly coerce* to a string with `String()`: